Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/04-bashrc-aliases.md

   * The next 9 characters are 3 sets of 3 that each have the sequence `rwx` and describe the permissions.
     * `r` means *readable* (its contents can be viewed)
     * `w` means *writable* (its contents can be edited and changed)
-    * `x` means *executable* (it can be run on the computer)
+    * `x` means *executable* (it is allowed to run on the computer as a stand-alone program)
     * `-` means it is _not_ whichever above.

   * The 3 sets of 3 are, in order from left to right:
-    * The permissions for the user that owns the file (who created it, or this case ownership was assigned when the account was created).
+    * The permissions for the <u>user</u> that owns the file (who created it, or this case ownership was assigned when the account was created).
-    * The permissions for any member of the "group" that owns the file (the user is a member of this group).
+    * The permissions for <u>any member of the "group"</u> that owns the file (the user is a member of this group).
-    * The permissions for anyone who has an account on this computer.
+    * The permissions for <u>anyone</u> who has an account on this computer.

-  * In this example, `-rw-------` means this is a _file_ that only the reader can read and write.
+  * In this example, `-rw-------` means this is a _file_ that only the owner can read and write.
 No one else would be able to view or change the contents of this file.

   A user can change the permissions of any file or directory they own.